Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 - Pushing messages from a HipChat room to an existing channel (mostly needed for the General channel).
 - Mentions
 - [Request batching](https://docs.microsoft.com/en-us/graph/json-batching) to avoid API throttling slowing down the import.
+- Possibly a better way to log in for the API instead of fishing out the authorization token.

 Bugs:
 - Message timestamps don't take effect.